michielskobe/rnd-final-project/docs/project/petalinux.md

 petalinux-package --boot --fsbl images/linux/zynqmp_fsbl.elf --fpga images/linux/system.bit --pmufw images/linux/pmufw.elf --u-boot
 ```

+If some bootfiles were created earlier, the `--force` option could be used to overwrite the old files.
 Lastly, we can create a .wic-image file which we can easily flash to a SD card:

 ``` bash